-One year ago this week the world looked on in shock as north eastern Japan was devastated by the fourth largest earthquake on record.
-Japan’s industrial base, its production capacity and even its very economic status were compromised.
-As the world’s third largest economy with an unrivalled commitment to research and development, Japan’s recovery was crucial not just for its own sake but for the sake of market economies everywhere.
+One year ago this week the world looked on in shock as northeastern Japan was devastated by the fourth largest earthquake on record.
+Japan’s industrial base, its production capacity, and even its very economic status were compromised.
+As the world’s third-largest economy with an unrivaled commitment to research and development, Japan’s recovery was crucial not just for its own sake but for the sake of market economies everywhere.

-What challenges can British companies expect in this market, and how can they prepare to meet them?
+What challenges can US companies expect in this market, and how can they prepare to meet them?

-are undertaken with an integrated approach.
-Our translators have a “global” view of the project, understanding how each inflection or nuance impacts on the overall message.
-The truly effective translator wll be bicultural as well as bilingual, equipped to completely rebuild the client’s message for maximum credibility and goodwill with the target audience.
+Our translators have a “global” view of the project, understanding how each inflection or nuance impacts the overall message.
+The truly effective translator will be bicultural as well as bilingual, equipped to completely rebuild the client’s message for maximum credibility and goodwill with the target audience.

-The amateur translator (or worse, the machine translator) would fail to appreciate, for example, that in the Japanese language the future tense doesn’t exist.
-The present tense is used to describe future actions and when a Japanese native speaker says they are drinking coffee, they might be describing the action of the moment, something they do every day or something they plan to do in the future.
-A skilled translator will recognise their meaning from the context, but the inexperienced will flounder.
+In the Japanese language, the future tense doesn’t exist.
+The present tense is used to describe future actions and when a Japanese native speaker says they are drinking coffee, they might be describing the action of the moment, something they do every day, or something they plan to do in the future.
+A skilled translator will recognize their meaning from the context, but the inexperienced will flounder.
 We’ve heard too many “horror stories” from clients who tried to cut corners with Japanese partners and caused irreparable damage.

-Rebuilding a client's message in a new language can be challenging, but rebuilding a society in the face of natural disaster is a challenge that most of us will never have to face.
-Japan’s social and economic reconstruction over the past year has taken patience, discipline and hard work.
-The Japanese client will expect British trading partners to show the same qualities, and for those who do the opportunities are clear.
-You simply need to approach this market fully prepared, with a localised service tailored to earn the respect and trust of your target audience.
+Rebuilding a client's message in a new language can be challenging, but rebuilding society in the face of a natural disaster is a challenge that most of us will never have to face.
+Japan’s social and economic reconstruction over the past year has taken patience, discipline, and hard work.
+The Japanese client will expect American trading partners to show the same qualities, and for those who do the opportunities are clear.
+You simply need to approach this market fully prepared, with a localized service tailored to earn the respect and trust of your target audience.